Solicitors in Southfields

 “The Triangle” and “The Grid” are the main residential areas of Southfields.

 “The Triangle” is a series of streets that resemble a triangle and consists mostly of Victorian and Edwardian houses.
-In 1904, the Frame Foods babyfood company opened its factory in Standen Road.
+In 1904, the Frame Foods baby food company opened its factory in Standen Road.
 The building is in a distinctive art nouveau style, with green ceramic tiles, and the slogan ‘Nourish and Flourish’ on the exterior, which can still be seen today.
 The building has now been converted into luxury flats.

 “The Grid” is a series of parallel roads that are crossed at right angles by a series of parallel streets.
 “The Grid” consists almost entirely of Edwardian terrace houses, some of which have been converted into flats.
 Wandsworth Council policy no longer permits conversions.

 There are lots of options for eating and drinking in Southfields.
 The Italian Olive Garden is a Southfields institution.
 Le P’tit Normand is an intimate cosy neighbourhood venue using many ingredients straight from France.
 For those wanting spice, The Thai Girder for pad Thai, or Namada for a smart Indian meal are excellent options.
-Franco Manca is famed for its pizzas, where a long queue is the norm.
+Franco Manca is famed for its pizzas, where a long queue is a norm.

-There is a good choice of high quality schools in Southfields and the surrounding area.
+There is a good choice of high-quality schools in Southfields and the surrounding area.